Kziz3988/asm_bit_int_mul/README.md

 # About the Project

+Unsigned integer multiplication based on assembly.

-It supports multiplying two 80-million-digit unsigned integers, or a one-digit integer with a 500-million-digit integer theoretically.
+As for boundary conditions, it supports multiplying two 80-million-digit numbers, or a one-digit number with a 500-million-digit number theoretically.

-However, due to lack of optimization, multiplying extremely large nubers will be very slow.
+However, due to lack of optimization, multiplying extremely large numbers will be very slow.

 # How to Use